slwelton/slwelton.github.io/_pages/style-guide-1.md

 ---
 layout: samples
-title: 'Couchbase Style Guide Samples'
+title: 'Couchbase Documentation Style Guide'
 image: ../img/couchbase-docs-style-guide.png
 permalink: /style-guide/
+page-order: 2
 ---

 One of my first major tasks at Couchbase was creating a style guide, to try and get the 10+ person writing team working with greater consistency.